Silver is Poised to Surge, Says Citi

 To Merk, this signals a paradigm shift, and one that is being spurred with good reason.
 The primary driver of gold’s gains should come in the form of inflation, as Merk notes that the recent multi-trillion dollar stimulus has reassured central bankers and lawmakers that they can print money out of thin air with no consequence.

 Yet the consequence has already materialized in the form of a loss of confidence in the dollar, one that will be difficult to recapture given the prevalent trend of loose monetary policies.
 Gold’s correlation with stocks is just one example of pervasive investor concerns over the global economy, but Merk expects the two markets to become inversely correlated once again as equities plummet due to fundamentals that leave much to be desired.
-Furthermore, the money manager pointed out that the Federal Reserve’s commitment to low interest rates will continue pushing real rates downwards, creating yet another exceptional price driver for an asset that has already posted a new all-time high.2020, central banks, citi, forbes, kitco, zerohedge
+Furthermore, the money manager pointed out that the Federal Reserve’s commitment to low interest rates will continue pushing real rates downwards, creating yet another exceptional price driver for an asset that has already posted a new all-time high.2020, central banks, citi, Featured, forbes, kitco, zerohedge